V-Sekai/manuals/decisions/20231201-headless-launcher-backend.md

         FinalizingUpdate --> UpdateSuccessful
         UpdateSuccessful --> [*]
     }

     Updating: Update in progress
     Idle: Waiting for update trigger
 ```

-Use Elixir for concurrent services and SQLite on the server for data management:
+Use Elixir for concurrent services and CockroachDB on the server for data management:

 1. **Headless CLI**